-Digitalisation provides us with the opportunity to collect increasing amounts of data.
-This has helped us to learn more about our clients, advise them more effectively, and further improve their bank-insurance experience.
-However, this also comes with the obligation to use the available data in a responsible manner.
+Digitalisation also comes with the obligation to use the available data in a responsible manner.
 We therefore make sure we process data in accordance with the GDPR and all privacy rules, and that processes are in place to ensure this for each new service we launch.
 In doing so, we take into account the key data protection principles of purpose limitation (i.e. not using data for any purpose other than that for which it was collected), data minimisation (i.e. not collecting more data than is required for the intended purpose) and transparency (i.e. being transparent regarding the data collected and used).
-The latter is related to the privacy policy we created and which is published by each entity of our group through the appropriate channels in order to ensure that all individuals whose personal data is processed are properly informed.
+The latter is related to our privacy policy, which is published by each entity of our Group through the appropriate channels in order to ensure that all individuals whose personal data is processed are properly informed.
 We make every effort to secure and protect data against unwanted or unauthorised access, loss or damage, to not retain any personal data once it is no longer required for the purpose for which it was collected, and to keep all personal data accurate and up to date.
 We have documented all the rights of the data subjects and protect this from any infringements on fundamental human rights resulting from our access to data.
 Because privacy and data protection are not only objective concepts, defined by law, they are highly subjective ones too.
 We therefore want to let our clients decide how we use their data and how Kate can use this data.
 In the process, we aim to communicate in a transparent way and offer our clients a clear privacy overview, in which they can adjust their choices at any moment.